As Director Fury once said, it is an old-fashioned idea.

 Now, I won’t spoil everything for those of you who haven’t seen this incredible film, but trust me, it isn’t pretty.

-The truth is, since the fall of mankind, the world’s been a messed up battleground just like the streets of New York in this film.
+Our world is a messed-up battleground very much like the streets of New York in this film.
 But here’s the amazing thing.
-As soon as that portal opened and all hell broke loose, God made us a promise.
+As soon as we opened that portal of darkness and all hell broke loose, God had a plan.

-God promised that he would sacrifice himself to close that portal.
+God decided that He would sacrifice Himself to close that portal.

 “For this is how God loved the world: He gave his one and only Son, so that everyone who believes in him will not perish but have eternal life.
 God sent his Son into the world not to judge the world, but to save the world through him.”
 John 3:16-17 NLT

-As if that wasn’t enough, when Jesus ascended to heaven after defeating death, he sent us his Holy Spirit.
-When we accept Jesus as the Lord of our lives (when we make him our “leader” so to speak) his Spirit fills our hearts and lends us power.
+As if that wasn’t enough, when Jesus ascended to heaven after defeating death, He sent us the Holy Spirit.
+This Spirit fills our hearts and lends us power.

 Jesus said it himself.
-Because of his Spirit living inside of us, we’d be able to follow in his footsteps and do miraculous things.
+Because of the Holy Spirit living inside of us, we’d be able to follow in his footsteps and do miraculous things.
 (John 14:12)

-God wants to give us those super powers, and he wants us to use them to continue the fight until the battle is completely won.
+God wants us to use those super powers to continue the fight until the battle is completely won.
 The only limit on that power is our willingness to take action when God calls his Avengers to assemble.

 “… If any of you wants to be my follower, you must turn from your selfish ways, take up your cross daily, and follow me. ” Luke 9:23 NLT